 But I quickly realised this was a limited approach, I was missing something.
 I was not adapting to the situation and I was not changing how I target and reach out to my prospects.
 So, I took on the big challenge of reviewing my entire sales approach.

-I started my journey in our Cyance platform – Nexus.
+I started my journey in our Cyance platform (formerly known as Nexus).
 I had a look at our Customer Intent Data to identify my Active Market.
 My goal was to find out who was still actively searching for our core value proposition.

 This is my new reality.
 But is this good or bad news?
 The bad news is that I have most likely lost lots of potential prospects who shift their priorities.